chrisant996/clink/docs/clink.md

 </code></pre>

 To turn on input hints, run <code>clink set <a href="#comment_row_show_hints">comment_row.show_hints</a> true</code>.
-Clink doesn't have any input hinters built in, but Lua scripts can add hinters to do things like show the value of an environment variable under the cursor, or show the value of a doskey macro, or show a hint about what kind of argument a command expects to be entered next, or other things.
+Lua scripts can add hinters to do things like show the value of an environment variable under the cursor, or show the value of a doskey macro, or show a hint about what kind of argument a command expects to be entered next, or other things.
+The [clink-gizmos](https://github.com/chrisant996/clink-gizmos) repo has some scripts that add hinters.

 Scripts can provide custom input hint generators:
 1. Create a new hint generator by calling [clink.hinter()](#clink.hinter) along with an optional priority id which dictates the order in which hinters are called.
 Lower priority ids are called first.